slax0rr/BaseModel/README.md

 If you run into issues or have questions/ideas, please submit a ticket here on [GitHub](https://github.com/slax0rr/BaseModel/issues).

-This is still in development phase, but is available for public as early-beta.
-Please use with caution, I can not guarantee that something will not change along the way.
-It has only been tested with mySQL, and at the time will probably work only with mySQL.
+This is still in development phase, but is production ready.
+It has only been tested with mySQL, and at the time will probably work only with mySQL, although other drivers support has been added, but is EXPERIMENTAL.

 Table of contents
 =================